fedeizzo/ParticleSwarmOptimization-OpenMPI/report/04-Benchmarking.md

 \newpage
 # Benchmarking {#sec:benchmarking}
-After implementing the algorithm, we wanted to understand how our parallelization impacts the performance of the algorithm.
+After implementing the algorithm, we wanted to understand how our parallelization impacts the performance of the proposed solution.

-Hence, we devised a full analysis of our algorithm performance changing the number of threads, the number of processes and the pBS process allocation pattern, in order to understand how the running time would have been affected.
+Hence, we devised a full analysis of our algorithm performance changing the number of threads, the number of processes and the PBS process allocation pattern, in order to understand how the running time would have been affected.

 ## Problem configuration
-In order to understand how our parallelization improved the running time, we devised a configuration file which is the same for every run, so as to have a common baseline.
+We devised a configuration file which is the same for every run, so as to have a common baseline.

 The configuration is listed below: